vsquicciarini/madys/README.md

 * `New binaries from the SHINE survey`, [Bonavita et al. 2021 arXiv210313706B](https://ui.adsabs.harvard.edu/abs/2021arXiv210313706B/abstract)
 * `BEAST begins: sample characteristics and survey performance of the B-star Exoplanet Abundance Study`,[Janson, Squicciarini et al. 2021 A&A...646A.164J](https://ui.adsabs.harvard.edu/abs/2021A%26A...646A.164J/abstract)

-Author and contributors
+Authors
 -----------------------
 [Vito Squicciarini](https://orcid.org/0000-0002-3122-6809), University of Padova, IT

 [Mariangela Bonavita](https://orcid.org/0000-0002-7520-8389), The Open University, UK

 We are grateful for your effort, and hope that these tools will contribute to your scientific work and discoveries.
-Please feel free to report any bug or possible improvement to the author(s).
+Please feel free to report any bug or possible improvement to the authors.

 Attribution
 -----------------------
-Please cite [Squicciarini & Bonavita 2022 arXiv:2206.02446](https://arxiv.org/abs/2206.02446) whenever you publish results obtained with MADYS.
+Please cite [Squicciarini & Bonavita 2022 arXiv:2206.02446](https://arxiv.org/abs/2206.02446) whenever you publish results obtained with `MADYS`.